-Essentially, laser safety shouldn’t be seen as a frustrating and time-wasting health and safety box-ticking exercise but an opportunity to boost team morale, protect your equipment and boost ROI.
+Essentially, laser safety shouldn’t simply be seen as a frustrating and time-wasting health and safety box-ticking exercise, but an opportunity to boost team morale, protect your equipment and boost ROI.

 What are laser classifications?

-All lasers - whether industrial or the commercial pointers that you find at your corner store are categorized into four classes (and a number of subclasses).
+All lasers - whether industrial or your average, run-of-the-mill commercial pointers that you find at your corner store are categorized into four classes (and a number of subclasses).
 These classes and subclasses are based on wavelength and maximum output power.
 These classifications define a laser’s health risk to anyone exposed to optical radiation.

 Lasers in Class 1 bear no optical radiation risks for humans because the laser radiation remains well below 25 microwatts.
 Exposure to Class 4 lasers, meanwhile, can result in serious eye injuries and burns to the skin.
 That’s why classification and the associated appropriate safety measures are so important.
 For example, Class 4 lasers must be equipped with a key switch and a safety interlock.